jayTobi/thorntail-microprofile/README.md

 integration test your app.

-You can find a simple test in ```HelloWorldEndpointIT``` class which tests the response from a REST endpoint.
+You can find a simple test in ```HelloWorldEndpointIT``` class which tests the response from a REST endpoint (without actually using a HTTP request - just a method call on a CDI bean).

 Please note that you **should not** use ```@Deployment``` annotation on static methods that return an Archive, as you normally do with